 When auto-open is enabled, you can open plural cells adjoining a revealed number at once with the gesture you use to mark a cell.
 At this time the cells must be correctly marked.

-If you are playing on a touch device, the settings window offers 0.1 seconds and 0.2 seconds for the duration of long press for more comfortable gameplay.
+If you are playing on a touch device, the window offers between 0.1 and 0.4 seconds for the duration of long press for more comfortable gameplay.

 Install as a PWA

 Add the icon to your mobile device's home screen for offline gameplay.
 If your OS is Android, Tap Menu > “Add to Home screen”.
 In the case of iOS, Tap Action > “Add to Home Screen”.